MarcoXZh/OOPJavaCourse/Assignment7 Type Compatibility and Generics/README.md

     at ArrayExample.main(ArrayExample.java:10)
 ```

-Next, look at the code in ArrayExampleGood.java (This is exactly the same except for the class name).
-Add statements to
+Next, look at the code in *ArrayExampleGood.java* (This is exactly the same except for the class name).
+Add statements
-this code as needed, so that the code compiles correctly, and runs without error.
+to this code as needed, so that the code compiles correctly, and runs without error.
 If you want, you can add some other
 statements to these `main` methods to get them printing something, but you don't need to.

 ## 2. Java Generics

-Look at the skeleton code in ArrayListExample.java.
+Look at the skeleton code in *ArrayListExample.java*.
 Add additional methods `total_area`, `total_perimeter`,
 `describe_all`, and `add_empties`.
 Leave the `main` method untouched.
 You should get this output when you run the code:

 ```sh